BY KARA SHOEMAKER | December 21, 2020

 The Santa Barbara Foundation is fortunate to work with passionate community leaders like Jennifer Murray, who has supported the Foundation’s work in a variety of ways, including serving on the Board of Trustees.
 For the last 16 years, this Santa Maria resident has been a remarkable advocate for the Foundation and has worked tirelessly to give back to her community.

-“We owe Jennifer a debt of gratitude,” said Janet Mocker, Chief Finance Officer for the Santa Barbara Foundation.
+“We owe Jennifer a debt of gratitude,” said Janet Mocker, Senior Director of Finance for the Santa Barbara Foundation.
 “Under her leadership as Chair of our Investment Committee, staff, trustees, and committee members worked together to select and onboard the right investment advisor, to update the investment policy statement, and to add a socially responsible investment option.”

 Murray is a Certified Financial Planner, having worked as a principal consultant for Price Waterhouse and a senior auditor for Arthur Andersen before joining Morgan Stanley as a financial advisor in 2002.
 In addition to her role as Trustee with the Santa Barbara Foundation, she is a founding member of the North County Advisory Committee for the Scholarship Foundation of Santa Barbara, and enjoys helping deserving students earn college scholarships.
 She currently serves on the finance committee for St. Joseph High School and has served as a Youth Making Change Volunteer, as well as volunteering at St. Louis de Montfort School and Orcutt Little League.